Abady-01/Network-Labs-Cisco-Juniper/Basic Configuration/Juniper/README.md

 **root@vqfx-re#** `commit`

-### Now exit and login as user was created Juniper01 and your juniper device is ready to work
+### Now exit and login as user was created `Juniper01`, Turn on both of engine `vqfxre and vqfxpfe` and your juniper device is ready to work

 # All username and password in this lab is: